 Each division of OSPD is authorized to have a director, supervised by the State Defender.
 Staff Attorneys in Indigent Appeals report directly to and are evaluated by the Director of Indigent Appeals.
-The State Defender also serves as director of Capital Defense and Staff Attorneys in the Division report directly to and are evaluated by the State Defender.
-Paralegals, mitigation specialists, and investigators are accountable to attorneys they are assigned to support, as well as the State Defender.
-The Assistant to the Training Director and the contract part-time Youth Court Resource Counsels report directly to and are evaluated by the Director of Training.
-Legal Support staff is accountable to any attorneys they are assigned to support, as well as the office manager.
+Staff Attorneys in the Capital Division report directly to and are evaluated by the Capital Defender.
+Paralegals, mitigation specialists, and investigators are accountable to attorneys they are assigned to support, as well as the directors.
+The Training Coordinator and the contract part-time Youth Court Resource Counsels report directly to and are evaluated by the Director of Training.
+The Office Manager and Parent Defense Program Manager as well as all directors report to and are evaluated by the State Defender.